MakisEu/AlgorithmsFromScratch/README.md

 # AlgorithmsFromScratch

-Just a repo to store algorithms I built from scratch for educational reasons.
+Just a repo to store algorithms I built from scratch for educational purposes

 Algorithms: